Last Updated on

-Final Note: Justin Guitar or Guitar Tricks?
+So Which To Pick: Justin Guitar or Guitar Tricks?

 If you are willing to pay for guitar lessons, you are going to get the best access to lessons and instructions (and QUALITY instructors).
 Online guitar lessons have been designed to re-create a real life guitar learning experience and both Guitar Tricks and Justin Guitar do a great job.

 Compared to lessons that you would pay a private teacher to give you, Guitar Tricks and Justin Guitar are much cheaper.
 Based upon my personal experience, I also found that Guitar Tricks was a lot easier to operate, because of the Core Learning System that Guitar Tricks has installed into their site just for beginners.

 Justin Guitar is a great site to use if you’re looking to learn guitar, but it is extremely limited, especially when you compare the site to Guitar Tricks; if you are looking to fluently play the guitar, Justin Guitar doesn’t give you everything you need for learning guitar.